 Out of all of them he looked more like a man.
 He had to agreed with Lyndon assessment of calling him a boy-man.
 Yet that outward appearance was deceiving.
 The young monk was still very young.
 An more experienced monk would’ve handled his situation better.
 Soletus finished and looked in his direction.
 Mien focused on himself again.
 He then and stood beside him to he could adjust the high collar of his shirt.

 “Wearing my hair down always makes me look like, Papa,” he commented.

 “Is that a bad thing,” asked Mien seeing it since he mentioned it.

 “Yeah because one day, I know someone is going to think we’re brothers.”

 There was a tap at the door and they all shouted for them to come in.
 Oeric stepped in dressed completely different than when they saw him at breakfast.
 Like them he was in his dress uniform.
 The only difference between his jacket and a junior wardens was the silver buttons and the fringed sash around his waist.
-And there was also the fact he was wear jewelry.
+And there was also the fact he was wearing jewelry.
 It was a rare sight as he didn’t wear it often.
 Most wardens didn’t.
 Their wasn’t a great deal of opportunity for it.
 However, like most wardens it was minimal.
-He wore his marriage pendant oas well as a series braided ear cuffs that went up his right ear.
+He wore his marriage pendant, as well as a series braided ear cuffs that went up his right ear.
 Each one representing a child with a stone representing the moon they were born under.
-He of course had his hair down with a single thin braid on right side of his head.
+He of course had his hair down with a single thin braid on the right side of his head.
 At end hung a singe feather that was black with gray edges.
 It was a pintail feather.